 Researchers have discovered some risk factors that increase a person’s likelihood of developing dementia.
 Age is the biggest risk factor: most people with dementia are older than 65 and the likelihood increases as people get older into their 80's and 90's.
 This tells us that older people are more likely to develop dementia than younger people.

-- The illnesses that cause dementia are not infectious – they don’t spread from person to person.
+2. The diseases that cause dementia are not infectious – they don’t spread from person to person.

-- The younger a person is, the less likely they are to develop dementia.
+3. The younger a person is, the less likely they are to develop dementia.
 A 65-year-old is less likely to develop dementia than an 85-year-old.
-When someone who is younger than 65 gets an illness that causes dementia it is called early-onset or young-onset dementia.
+When someone who is younger than 65 gets and has dementia it is called young-onset or early-onset dementia.

-- Dementia is not a normal part of getting older.
+4. Dementia is not a normal part of getting older.
 Most older people don’t have dementia, but it does become more common for people who live into their 90’s.

-8. A few, very rare, types of dementia are genetic, which means that they are caused by faulty genes, and can be passed down from one family member to another.
-Very few people have these types of dementia and not everyone in their family will inherit the illness.
+8. A few, very rare, types of dementia are genetic.
+This means that they are caused by faulty genes and can be passed down from a parent to their child.
+These types of dementia are very rare and not everyone in their family will inherit the disease.
 If your family is affected by a rare genetic form of dementia you can read more here.

-- Certain medical conditions increase a person’s risk of developing dementia, such as diabetes, high blood pressure and high cholesterol.
+9. Certain medical conditions increase a person’s risk of developing dementia, such as diabetes type 2, high blood pressure and high cholesterol.

 Most cases of dementia are caused by a complex mix of things, including a person’s genes, age, lifestyle and environment.
 By understanding the risk factors for dementia, scientists hope to find ways to prevent, treat and cure dementia in the future.
 You can find out more about dementia research by exploring our dementia research section.

 This information was updated in November 2021 and is due for review in November 2023.
 Please contact us if you would like a version with references.

 Find out more about research and hear from our researchers about why they chose a career in science.

 Genes and dementia